adoble/semplate/README.md

 # Status

 Still under development.
-Probably nothing works right now.
+Probably nothing works right now, but I'll tell you when a working version is there.